Dhi13man/nordigen_integration/README.md

 # nordigen_integration

-Development of a Null Safe Dart/Flutter Package for Nordigen EU PSD2 AISP API Integration with relevant Data Models, proper encapsulation with the exposing of parameters, and succinct documentation.
+Development of a Null Safe Dart/Flutter Package for Nordigen EU PSD2 AISP Banking API Integration with relevant Data Models, proper encapsulation with the exposing of parameters, and succinct documentation.

 For more information about the API view [Nordigen's Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).